kddubey/cappr/README.md

   1. study sampled completion strings which aren't in your label set
   2. figure out how to map them back to the label set
-  3. figure out how to transform or point multi-token labels to single tokens, thus ignoring their semantic richness
+  3. figure out how to transform or point multi-token labels to single tokens, ignoring their semantics if they were transformed
   4. ignore your prior over multi-token labels.

 This package just does one thing well: classification.
 It should be at least as